-If student's illness is non-emergent, care is provided by the school nurse.
+If a student's illness is non-emergent, care is provided by the school nurse.
 Basic first aid can be provided.
 Afterwards, the student either returns to class or the parents are contacted to take the student home.
 Students are encouraged to return to class as soon as possible unless the condition determines otherwise.
-The school does not have a place for a sick student to remain for more than a short time; so, for the student's well-being, the parent, or someone designated by the parent, should come immediately when called.
-When a parent is notified to pick up a sick child from school, the student is considered absent from time called, not the time dismissed.
+For the student's well-being, the parent, or someone designated by the parent, should come immediately when called.
+When a parent is notified to pick up a sick child from school, the student is considered absent from time called, not the time dismissed, and, if sent home with vomiting or fever, must stay home the following day.